OthmanAdi/langsmith-fetch-skill/README.md

 **Built with ❤️ by [Ahmad Othman Ammar Adi](https://github.com/OthmanAdi) for the AI debugging community**

-*This is the first AI observability skill for Claude Code.
+*This is the AI observability skill for Claude Code.
 Help us make it better!*